Zangezur corridor: Geopolitical significance

 According to U.S. Senator Steve Daines, the deal will allow energy and mineral exports from the region, bypassing Russia and China.

 The corridor allows Azerbaijan to establish a transport link to its exclave Nakhchivan.
+Since 2021, Azerbaijan has built transportation infrastructure, including roads, railways, airports, and pipelines as part of its envisioned "Zangezur corridor" project.

-According to Pashinyan, the deal "unblocks" Armenia from the land blockade by Azerbaijan and Turkey; this will allow connecting Armenia to the rest of the world with railroads.
+According to Pashinyan, the deal "unblocks" Armenia from the Turkish-Azeri blockade against Armenia.

 Symbolism and controversy

 Named after Trump as a diplomatic gesture (reportedly proposed by Armenia), the corridor aligns with Trump's branding as a global peacemaker and his aspirations for a Nobel Peace Prize.

 Critics, however, question Armenia's sovereignty concessions and Azerbaijan's authoritarian leadership.

 Broader implications

 The corridor is expected to unlock billions in regional trade, integrate Armenia into global supply chains, and potentially reshape geopolitics by connecting Turkey, Azerbaijan, and Central Asia more closely with Western markets.